Adversarial Robustness of Partitioned Quantum Classifiers: Related Work

 Circuit cutting has attracted growing interest and attention from researchers in recent years \cite{tang2021cutqc, majumdar2022error,liu2022classical,casciola2022understanding,chen2022approximate,chen2023efficient,chen2023online,brandhofer2023optimal,nagai2023quantum,perez2023shallow,bhoumik2023distributed,seitz2024multithreaded,gentinetta2024overhead,li2024efficient}.
 In this work, we specifically focus on wire cutting.
 This is because cutting wires, in contrast to cutting gates, involves measuring qubits, transforming quantum information into classical information, and preparing new quantum states.
 Studying the robustness of quantum classifiers to adversarial perturbations targeting these new states can be viewed as a natural generalization of studying their robustness to adversarial attacks targeting their input states.

 Multiple studies have focused on improving the original wire cutting decomposition \cite{peng2020simulating} to reduce sampling overhead and minimize the number of channels needed for cutting multiple wires \cite{brenner2023optimal, lowe2023fast,pednault2023alternative,harada2023doubly,harrow2024optimal}.
 To study the adversarial robustness of quantum classifiers that undergo wire cutting, we primarily focus on the original wire cutting decomposition \cite{peng2020simulating} and the decomposition proposed \ifthenelse{\boolean{icml-citation-format}}{ by Harada et al. \yrcite{harada2023doubly}, }{ by Harada et al. \cite{harada2023doubly}, } which achieves the optimal sampling overhead and number of channels required for cutting parallel wires.
 However, other wire cutting approaches based on measure-and-prepare channels could be vulnerable to similar attacks addressed in this paper.
+A range of works has investigated finding optimal cut locations and intelligent strategies for qubit assignment across processors \cite{tang2021cutqc,tang2022scaleqc,smith2023clifford,brandhofer2023optimal}.
+Similarly, when quantum teleportation is used for distributing circuits, minimizing the e-bit cost as well as optimizing partitioning strategies are widely studied \cite{zomorodi2018optimizing,heunen2019automated, houshmand2020evolutionary,baker2020time,g2021efficient, nikahd2021automated,ferrari2021compiler,ferrari2023modular, cuomo2023optimized}.
+Our study applies to distributed classifiers, regardless of where their circuits are partitioned.